Xyreo11/sports-analytics/README.md

 # Sports Analytics Management System
 ### DBMS Mini-Project Report

+#Made by Nikhil Thomas Sojan and Navika Srikanth

+---

 ## 1. Introduction
 This project implements a complete Sports Analytics Management System designed to manage teams, players, matches, scores, and injuries while providing analytical insights through a web-based dashboard.
 The system includes authentication, administrative controls, data visualization, and automated audit logging.
 It is built using a modern tech stack and emphasizes clean data management and analytical depth.